tvvignesh/howtographql/content/backend/graphql-ts/2-setup.md

 - We build a context factory object.
 The context factory object would be accessible in all the resolvers throughout our GraphQL Server.
 It is typically used for things like initializing user context, add database connections, etc. which would be inturn used in all resolvers.
 - We declare the `graphql-ez` module to help us with Typescript Augmentation
 - We create the app by bootstrapping it with all the plugins we need for our app to work.
-In this case, we are using GraphiQL, GraphQL Modules and GraphQL Scalars to get us started.
+In this case, we are using GraphiQL, GraphQL Schema Plugin and GraphQL Scalars to get us started.
 These plugins were already installed by us during our first step in the project

 Let us quickly look at what the plugins do.

 - `@graphql-ez/plugin-graphiql` helps us to initialize the GraphiQL explorer and allows us to browse through and operate on the GraphQL schema, run operations, browse through history of operations, etc. You can read more about GraphiQL [here](https://github.com/graphql/graphiql)
-- `@graphql-ez/plugin-modules` helps us to modularize our GraphQL server so that we can have it organized the way we want within the server so that it is easy to manage, understand and maintain.
-You can read more about GraphQL modules [here](https://graphql-modules.com)
 - `@graphql-ez/plugin-scalars` helps us to declare and use custom GraphQL scalars which are not part of the GraphQL Spec by default.
 For instance, the GraphQL spec does not offer us a way to declare `DateTime` fields.
 So, using a package like this enables us to extend GraphQL to add the types we need.
 You can read more about GraphQL Scalars [here](graphql-scalars.dev)
+- `@graphql-ez/plugin-schema` helps us build the schema for our GraphQL server.
+It is an abstraction on top of the various packages offered by [GraphQL Tools](https://graphql-tools.com/) and also comes with typings as required for the resolvers we build.

 We can add more plugins in the future to help us with realtime subscriptions, file uploads, etc. We will look at one of the cases as we go through the tutorial.